 My cousin walks over and sticks her cat-ears on my head.
 But on me they refuse to wiggle.
 It seems my head is empty.

-I'll watch for more of these self-flagging dreams, and start a page for them:
+I'll watch for more of these self-flagging dreams, and start a list of them

 Have you had a self-flagging dream?
 Email me.